Are you a passionate qualified teacher available for 1-2 hours per week?

 Every young person should have the support, skills and aspirations to realise their potential.
 Sadly, this is not the case for young people from low income areas in the UK and educational inequality is highest amongst the brightest students.

-Working as a TalentEd tutor gives you the opportunity to:
+Becoming a TalentEd tutor gives you the opportunity to:

 - teach without the pressures of planning lessons, reports and data management